Down under — land of the kangaroos, beaches, and barbecues. A vast, diverse, and adventurous continent waiting to be explored!

 And as comedian Victor Borge put it, “When it’s midnight in Australia, nobody knows what time it is anywhere else.”
-To most people, Australia is a land of mystery, danger and majestic beauty.
+To most people, Australia is a land of mystery, danger, and majestic beauty.
 All who have been there come back astonished at the number of things they didn’t know existed before going there, and those that decide to stay there rarely look back.

 That’s why it goes without saying that this unique continent more than deserves its own day.
 Right mate?

-The History of Australia Day
+History of Australia Day

 Australia day is celebrated annually on January 26th, as that marks the anniversary of the 1788 arrival of the First Fleet of British Ships at New South Wales as well as the raising of the flag of Great Britain at that location.
 In present-day Australia, however, celebrations focus much less on the arrival of the aforementioned ships, and instead concentrate more on the diverse society and landscape of the nation.

-Many community and family events are organised, as well as various celebrations welcoming new immigrants.
+Many community and family events are organized, as well as various celebrations welcoming new immigrants.
 Australia is a relatively young country, as federation occurred just over 100 years ago in 1901, so it was not until 1935 that Australia Day was actually celebrated.

 Due to the rapid decline of the indigenous population after the arrival of British ships on Australia’s shores, some prefer to call this holiday “Invasion Day” as a way of remembering the many that died from various diseases in the 18th and 19th centuries.

-How to Celebrate Australia Day
+How to celebrate Australia Day

 If you happen to live in Australia, celebrating this day will be easy for you: go to a parade, pick a party to attend, and you’re all set!
-If you’re not from Australia, however, and would still like to take advantage of this day to learn something different and do something new, don’t worry—here are plenty of options for you as well.
+If you’re not from Australia, however, and would still like to take advantage of this day to learn something different and do something new, don’t worry—there are plenty of options for you as well.

 One of the easiest ways to go about celebrating this day would be to read about this county’s fascinating history.
-Originally meant to be a penal colony, this country has developed at lightening speed over the years to become one of the wealthiest countries in the world, also ranking extremely high for quality of health and education.
+Originally meant to be a penal colony, this country has developed at lightning speed over the years to become one of the wealthiest countries in the world, also ranking extremely high for the quality of health and education.

 In fact, Australia is considered to be one of the top 3 countries to live.
 All of that in just over 100 years?
 They have to be doing something right!
 Read and find out what their secret to happiness is.
 If you prefer cooking and eating to reading about history and politics, you’re in luck, as authentic Australian foods are among the most interesting foods in the world.